VRCWizard/TTS-Voice-Wizard/README.md

 (known issue, on computer restart listen to this device may not work.
 To fix this uncheck/apply and then recheck/apply changes.)
 ![Screenshot 2022-03-15 192241](https://user-images.githubusercontent.com/101527472/158493212-8b1db84b-bf10-45ae-bca4-71c858113bb9.jpg)

-You should need change the Apps output device to the virtual cable output which will allow you to play the TTS though your microphone.
+You will need change the Apps output device to the virtual cable output which will allow you to play the TTS though your microphone.
 (WINDOWS 11 SETTINGS)
 ![Screenshot 2022-03-15 192707](https://user-images.githubusercontent.com/101527472/158493678-def6648a-02ea-480f-88ab-5666c59a0442.jpg)